maucoderGit/JWT-Flask/README.md

 ## Thanks!

-This is only an example of my own projects and learning, thank you for take your time using this API.
-See you at next time.
+It's only an example of my projects and learning.
+Thanks for taking your time using this API.
+See you next time.